princeag/git-github/README.md

 # git-github
-learning git by reyshmaa from edureka i am very excited to learn git.
+learning git by reyshmaa from edureka. i am very excited to learn git.